Chattenden and Lodge Hill Military Camps

 Chattenden and Lodge Hill Military Camps were British Army training camps in Chattenden and Hoo St Werburgh in Kent.
-They were built as ordnance depots and functioned as such through to the second half of the twentieth century.
+Originally constructed as ordnance depots, these camps continued to fulfill this role until the latter half of the 20th century.

 Origins

 After 1667 gunpowder began to be stored in Upnor Castle on the north/west bank of the River Medway.
 During the Napoleonic Wars a gunpowder magazine was built alongside the castle at Lower Upnor designed to store a further 10,000 barrels of gunpowder, followed in 1857 by another, larger magazine which could hold up to 23,000 barrels.
 Over the next fifty years a series of buildings were built along the riverside designed for filling and storing explosive shells, naval mines and torpedoes - all for use in Her Majesty's Ships and in the extensive fortifications surrounding Chatham and Sheerness Naval Dockyards.

 Chattenden

 When it was realised that there was no room for further expansion of the storage facilities at Upnor, a nearby site inland at Chattenden was purchased, and in 1875 five magazines were built on a hillside (the contours of which helped provide a natural traverse for security and protection).
 Between them, the magazines were designed to hold 40,000 barrels of gunpowder (with space for more in times of war).
 Chattenden Barracks (completed 1872) was also built, a little to the south, to accommodate the eight officers and 120 men detailed to guard the site.
 The magazine compound and barracks were linked to Upnor by a narrow-gauge railway.